The Eclipse of 1919

 An awe-inspiring picture book of how Albert Einstein’s theory of general relativity was validated during the 1919 solar eclipse, for fans of Counting on Katherine and Nothing Stopped Sophie.

+From his earliest days as a child, Albert Einstein was fascinated with the relationship between light and gravity.
+He couldn’t stop thinking about the laws of the universe, and was determined to describe how motion and time, and energy and mass, all worked together.
 Einstein imagined gravity as what happens when objects bend the space and time around them.
 But this theory couldn’t be perceived in the everyday world.
 To test his hypothesis, Einstein needed to see if the sun’s gravity bent the light from a nearby star.
 And the only way to do that was to photograph a total solar eclipse.
 This is the story of how scientist Arthur Eddington validated Albert Einstein’s theory of general relativity, permanently altering the world’s understanding of the universe and beyond.
 It’s a testament to the relationship between nature, science, and the pursuit of knowledge.

 On Sale